tscar-1/CMPT-456-FitTracker/README.md

 FitTracker requires Gson (https://github.com/google/gson), FlatLaf Themes (https://github.com/JFormDesigner/FlatLaf), and FlatLaf IntelliJ Themes (https://github.com/JFormDesigner/FlatLaf/tree/main/flatlaf-intellij-themes)

-All dependencies are can be downloaded at the links above or pulled from this repo's src/lib folder.
+All dependencies can be downloaded at the links above or pulled from this repo's src/lib folder.

 To set up dependencies, download the dependency jar files and in the NetBeans Projects pane, right click on the FitTracker 'Libraries' folder and click 'Add JAR/Folder', and then add the respective JAR files.